-This contribution represents a 3 percent increase in investment over FY2017 ($462.6 million) and includes uncompensated care, charity services, unrecoverable patient debt, medical education and research, and other community support.
+This contribution represents a 9 percent increase in investment over fiscal 2018 ($477.3 million) and includes uncompensated care, charity services, unrecoverable patient debt, medical education and research and other community support.

 Community benefit programs and partnerships are guided by the Urban Health Initiative, UChicago Medicine’s division that works with community organizations on health-related programs, research, and services for South Side residents.
 UChicago Medicine’s Community Advisory Council, made up of civic and faith leaders, also provides guidance to the Medical Center on key community health concerns.